rafamurua/weather-notification-bot/README.md

 An automated weather monitoring workflow built with n8n that fetches real-time weather data, applies conditional logic, and sends a formatted notification based on current temperature.

 > Built as part of my automation portfolio.
-Demonstrates API integration, conditional branching, and webhook-based notifications using n8n.
+Demonstrates API integration, conditional branching, and Telegram notifications using n8n.

 ---